 Without a tank the regulator would have no air to deliver to your lungs.
 Having a tank pressurized full of air is the first step.
 To get one filled with pressurized air you will need a scuba diving certification.
 Typically a diver will have a gauge attached to the tank telling her how much air is left in the tank using units of pressure like psi(pounds per square inch) or bar.
 Tanks are constructed from aluminum or steel with very thick walls.

-One of the most important pieces of gear in term of fit.
+One of the most important pieces of gear in terms of fit.
 The wetsuit serves many functions.
-Wetsuits keep you warm, protect you from getting scratched up on the reef, keep the sun off your skin, and provide positive bouyancy on the surface.
+Wetsuits keep you warm by keeping water from contacting your skin.
+They protect you from getting scratched up on the reef or stung by critters.
+They help keep the sun off your skin.
+And finally they provide positive bouyancy on the surface helping you float and rest between dives.

-Alright, so those are all the basic equipment and gear that you will be making use of while Kona Diving.
+Keep in mind this is the basic set of scuba gear you will need for Kona Diving.
 Now that you’re familiar with them, What are you waiting for?
 Come over to us at the Kona Honu Divers and we will fulfil all of your diving needs with your safety and satisfaction as our top priority.
-Hope to see you by the coast soon!
+Hope to see you in our Kona dive shop soon!